Guide to information available through our publication scheme

 There is no charge to view or download information from our website or to view information at our offices.
 Prior arrangements must be made to view information at our offices.

-We may also charge for photocopying and postage.
+We may charge for costs associated with supplying information, but we will charge you no more than it actually costs us to do so.
 We will always tell you what the cost is before providing the information to you.
 Our photocopying charges are shown in the tables below:

 |Size of paper||Pence per side|